Chang Youjeong: Oh! While You Were Sleeping

-While recovering from a car accident, Jang stayed home and wrote a musical inspired by her hospital experience where patients required constant care to prevent bedsores.
+While recovering from a car accident, Chang stayed home and wrote a musical inspired by her hospital experience where patients required constant care to prevent bedsores.
 Her volunteering in Eumseong, Chungcheongbuk-do, also influenced the idea.
-Jang addressed her mental health challenges by offering her services and stayed for a month and a half due to a shortage of volunteers.
+Chang addressed her mental health challenges by offering her services and stayed for a month and a half due to a shortage of volunteers.
 She then penned the script for a musical called Shall I Dress You Up? as part of her graduation works in 2003.
 Set in a Catholic charity hospital, the musical revolves around Choi Byung-ho, a spinal paralysis patient who goes missing the night before his scheduled year-end television interview for a local charity program.

 In 2005, Shall I Dress You Up? became the first musical production of the Yeonwoo Theater Company; its title was changed to Oh!
 While You Were Sleeping.
-Directed by Jang herself, the musical premiered at the Daehakro Yeonwoo Small Theater from December 1, 2005 to January 8, 2006.
-It features original songs by Kim Hye-sung, who had previously worked with Jang on Songsan Night Flowers.
+Directed by Chang herself, the musical premiered at the Daehakro Yeonwoo Small Theater from December 1, 2005, to January 8, 2006.
+It features original songs by Kim Hye-sung, who had previously worked with Chang on Songsan Night Flowers.
 Renowned guitarist Lee Seong-jun was the music director, with choreographer Kim So-yi, stage designer Kim Kyung-hee, lighting designer Sung-Geun Joo, costume designer Ryu Se-jin, sound designer Lee Ji-ho, makeup designer Chae Song-hwa, and stage director Do Hyun-ji.